videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/concept-and-architecture.md

 # Concept and Architecture

-Before dive in to the concept, let's understand the VideSDK, VideoSDK is a software development kit that offers tools and APIs for creating apps that are based on video and audio.
-It typically includes features such as video and audio calls, chat, cloud recording, simulcasting (RTMP), interactive live streaming (HLS) and many more across a wide range of platforms and devices.
+Before diving into the concept, let's understand the VideSDK, VideoSDK is a software development kit that offers tools and APIs for creating apps that are based on video and audio.
+It typically includes features such as video and audio calls, chat, cloud recording, simulcasting (RTMP), interactive live streaming (HLS), and many more across a wide range of platforms and devices.

 ## Concepts